jymcheong/ETW-tutorialSet/ETW Helper Class/ProcessStart/README.md

 - This simple example shows PID (Process Identifier), file name (no path), and command line arguments & finally full path within ImageLoad event handler.
 - If you remove the if line that filters out DLL paths, you will see the amount of DLLs that are loaded per process.

-## What other observations did you make?
+## What observations did you make?
 - Look at the event volume (how many lines printed out from the example Console app) before/after removing the DLL filter line
-- ProcessStart handler did it provide full path?
+- Did ProcessStart handler provide full path?
+>No, it did not.
+Need another handler for that.
+What then would be the implications if let's say you need to implement a tracking logic to wait for let's say egress activities?

 ## What else can you try?
 - Turn on 4688 audit event & look at Windows Event Viewer